The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 Table of Contents

 The Best Holiday Shipping Options For Your Business

-Holiday shipping choices are an integral part of your overall business strategy, especially during the holidays.
+Shipping choices are an integral part of your overall business strategy, and never more so than during the holidays.
 Even though the small business holiday season starts with Halloween, don’t let your shipping start with a scare.
-Learn what shipping options you have ahead of time so you can be prepared and ease the stress of the holidays.
+Learn what shipping options you have ahead of time so you can be prepared and ease the stress of doing business during the holiday season.

-In today’s small business world, there are more shipping options than ever, whether you outsource or use software apps and software.
+In today’s small business world, you have more shipping options than ever, whether you outsource or use software apps and software.
 That means the holiday shipping rush doesn’t need to be crazy.
 Still, when it comes to shipping options, there are really three major contenders: The United States Postal Service (USPS), United Parcel Service (UPS), and FedEx.

 We’ll explain what services each provides, how much they cost, and which is the best to use for your shipping needs.
 And, if none of these fit your needs, we’ll also cover the best shipping software and outsourcing options.

 |USPS||Affordability and saving money when packages don’t need to arrive quickly|